cunarist/transle/README.md

 # About This Template

 This template provides instant capabilities to developers who want to embrace the power of `Rust` and `Flutter` together.
-Just simply fork the template and you're ready to go!
+Simply fork this template and you're ready to go!

 The structure is based on default Flutter template and includes additional packages and modifications applied to make sure everything is super-ready.